digital-work-lab/handbook/_courses/2025-WiSe-IDW.md

 Grading

-- [ ] Create reminder for the deadline: approx. 15.
+- [ ] Create a reminder for the deadline: approx. 15.
 September (summer term), ??? (winter term).
 Grade early because colleagues may be on vacation before the deadline (not available to review failed exams).
 - [ ] Add bonus points if any and **if exam is passed**.
 Otherwise, note the bonus points and add a note "kann nicht angerechnet werden".
 - [ ] Do not dispose of empty exams
 - [ ] Use the [grading scripts](https://github.com/digital-work-lab/handbook/tree/main/src/grading){: target="_blank"} to assign grades and prepare FlexNow import